ozfortress/ozfortress_docs/docs/rules/infractions.md

 ### Making a Report
 If you want to learn how to make a report, please see our Support & Reporting Hub, linked below.

+!!! info "Please Note"
+    **It is the responsibility of the reporter to submit their report via the appropriate avenue, of which can be found in the link below. ozfortress staff are not responsible for passing on your report for you.
+Administrators have been explicitly told to direct you to this page for a reason.**

 <div class="grid-container">
   <a href="/support/landing/#reporting-misconduct">
   <div class="grid-item">